-At the beginning of the Fronde (1648-1653), in 1649, Turenne retired to Holland with 8 companies of his regiment who occupied Stenay.
-Meanwhile, the rest of the regiment, who had remained loyal to the king, served in Flanders.
-In 1650, Turenne, with the 8 companies who had defected, acted against the court.
+At the beginning of the Fronde (1648-1653), in 1649, Turenne retired to Holland with 8 companies of his regiment, which occupied Stenay.
+Meanwhile, the rest of the regiment, which had remained loyal to the king, served in Flanders.
+In 1650, Turenne, with the 8 companies which had defected, acted against the court.
 These companies took part in the siege of La Capelle and in the Battle of Rhétel where Turenne was defeated and his companies annihilated.
-On 25 May 1651, Turenne Infanterie was disbanded but soon re-established when Turenne made peace with the Cardinal Mazarin.
+On May 25, 1651, Turenne Infanterie was disbanded but soon re-established when Turenne made peace with the Cardinal Mazarin.
 For the campaign of 1651, the regiment initially served in Lorraine, taking part in the siege of Chasté.
 It was then sent to the Loire where he defended Gergeau.
 In 1652, it took part in the attack of the suburbs of Étampes, in the siege of Étampes, in the Battle of Faubourg Saint-Antoine, in the sieges of Bar-le-Duc, Château-Porcien and Vervins and took its winter-quarters in Laon.
 In 1653, it took part in the sieges of Rhétel, Mouzon and Sainte-Ménehould.

-In 1654, as the Franco-Spanish War (1635–59) continued, the regiment took part in the screening of the siege of Stenay, in the relief of Arras, in the sieges of Le Quesnoy and Binch; in 1655, in the relief of Le Quesnoy, in the siege of Landrecies, in the capture of Condé and Saint-Ghislain, in the capture of the Castle of Brifeuil.
+In 1654, as the Franco-Spanish War (1635–59) continued, the regiment took part in the screening of the siege of Stenay, in the relief of Arras, and in the sieges of Le Quesnoy and Binch; in 1655, in the relief of Le Quesnoy, in the siege of Landrecies, in the capture of Condé and Saint-Ghislain, and in the capture of the Castle of Brifeuil.
 In October, the regiment took its winter-quarters at Le Quesnoy, it then consisted of 900 men.
-In 1656, it took part in the unsuccessful siege of Valenciennes, in the siege of La Capelle; in 1657, in the sieges of Montmédy, Cambrai and Saint-Venant, in the capture of Waters, Bourbourg and La Mothe-aux-Bois, in the relief of Ardres and the capture of Mardyk.
+In 1656, it took part in the unsuccessful siege of Valenciennes and in the siege of La Capelle; in 1657, in the sieges of Montmédy, Cambrai and Saint-Venant, in the capture of Waters, Bourbourg and La Mothe-aux-Bois, in the relief of Ardres and in the capture of Mardyk.
 In 1658, the regiment counted 1,200 men.
-It was at the siege of Dunkerque and fought in the Battles of Dunes where it greatly distinguished itself.
-It then took part in the capture of Berghes, Dixmude, Furnes, Oudenarde and Menin, in the siege of Ypres
+It was at the siege of Dunkerque and fought in the Battle of Dunes where it greatly distinguished itself.
+It then took part in the capture of Berghes, Dixmude, Furnes, Oudenarde and Menin, and in the siege of Ypres

 In 1659, after the Treaty of the Pyrenees, Turenne offered his regiment to King Charles II of England to help him to regain his throne; but the regiment did not need to intervene and Charles II was restored to the throne of England in 1660.

-In 1663, the regiment contributed 20 companies to the small army who occupied Marsal.
+In 1663, the regiment contributed 20 companies to the small army which occupied Marsal.
 In 1664, the entire regiment was part of the relief force sent to Hungary to fight against the Turks.
-It distinguished itself in the Battle of St, Gotthard who saved the Empire.
+It distinguished itself in the Battle of St, Gotthard which saved the Empire.
 It then returned to France with 4 guns captured during this battle.
 In 1665, the regiment took part in the siege of Lochem and took its winter-quarters in Holland.

 In 1667, at the outbreak of the War of Devolution (1667–68), the regiment campaigned in Flanders and was at the capture of Charleroi, Ath, Tournai, Douai, Lille and Alost, remaining in Lille as garrison.
 In 1668, a detachment (100 men) of the regiment captured the Castle of Vinendal.